rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 ## Common Target Details

-This documentation covers details that apply to a range of bare-metal target for 32-bit ARM CPUs.
+This documentation covers details that apply to a range of bare-metal targets for 32-bit ARM CPUs.
 In addition, target specific details may be covered in their own document.

 If a target ends in `eabi`, that target uses the so-called *soft-float ABI*: functions which take `f32` or `f64` as arguments will have those values packed into integer registers.
-This means that an FPU is not required from an ABI perspective, but within a function FPU instructions may still be used if the code is compiled with a `target-cpu` or `target-feature` option that enables FPU support.
+This means that an FPU is not required from an ABI perspective, but within a function floating-point instructions may still be used if the code is compiled with a `target-cpu` or `target-feature` option that enables FPU support.

-If a target ends if `eabihf`, that target uses the so-called *hard-float ABI*: functions which take `f32` or `f64` as arguments will have them passed via FPU registers.
-These targets therefore require the use of an FPU and will assume the minimum support FPU for that architecture is available.
-More advanced FPU instructions (e.g. ones that work on double-precision `f64` values) may be generated if the code is compiled with a `target-cpu` or `target-feature` option that enables such additional FPU support.
+If a target ends in `eabihf`, that target uses the so-called *hard-float ABI*: functions which take `f32` or `f64` as arguments will have them passed via FPU registers.
+These targets therefore require the availability of an FPU and will assume some baseline level of floating-point support is available (which can vary depending on the target).
+More advanced floating-point instructions may be generated if the code is compiled with a `target-cpu` or `target-feature` option that enables such additional FPU support.
+For example, if a given hard-float target has baseline *single-precision* (`f32`) support in hardware, there may be `target-cpu` or `target-feature` options that tell LLVM to assume your processor in fact also has *double-precision* (`f64`) support.

+You may of course use the `f32` and `f64` types in your code, regardless of the ABI being used, or the level of support your processor has for performing such operations in hardware.
+Any floating-point operations that LLVM assumes your processor cannot support will be lowered to library calls (like `__aeabi_dadd`) which perform the floating-point operation in software using integer instructions.

 ## Target CPU and Target Feature options